yowainwright/yowainwright.github.io/src/pages/2017-09-17-normalize-css-or-not.md

 ## Conclusion

 `Normalize.css` is a great tool that was relied on for a long time.
 Now, it is still an important source for defining CSS style standards.
-It may not need to be included in now.
+It may not need to be included in all projects.

+---

+When considering adding `Normalize` to your next library:

+-  make a general HTML element inventory in your head
+-  decide if a CSS framework tool will be used
+-  think about the audience that will be reached

+If these things are not documented, or they're difficult to think of, adding `Normalize.css` in 2017 might slow you down in more ways than one.